As the

 a sofa or seating group, rather than under it.
 This kind of

 textile folk art needs space around it, as do paintings.
-Often
+Some

 room arrangements do well with a couple of smaller kilims, rather than